Skip to content

 Bringing It All Together

-The installation of green infrastructure is truly one of the most rewarding things I’ve done.
-Yet, it's not just about doing it; it's about doing it as a team with common goals.
+The installation of green infrastructure is about doing it as a team with common goals.
 If you keep these key points in mind and bring together a team that sees the purpose and respects everyone else’s positions, you can make great strides in reducing flooding and improving the quality of your waterways.

 Photo of monument grasses along road